 It seemed that almost everyone was in an exultant frame of mind - except for some of the visiting American sailors, 221 of whom deserted.
-Many later rose to prominence in Australian society.
+Several later rose to prominence in Australian society.

 Many lovers of sport could perhaps be forgiven for regarding the most noteworthy event of 1908 as the birth at Cootamundra New South Wales on 27th August of possibly the greatest batsman in cricket history, Donald George Bradman.

 The generally buoyant mood in the nation produced a noticeably greater appetite for leisure activities, particularly sport.
 Interest and participation in football, cricket, cycling, rugby, tennis and boxing were at an all time high.
 Given the large amounts of money to be gleaned - both legally and illegally – from this burgeoning passion for sport it should come as no surprise that men of an entrepreneurial bent began to roll up their sleeves and prepare to make a killing.
 Perhaps the two most prominent of these were Melbourne “larrikin” John Wren, and Hugh McIntosh, who had grown up in Broken Hill, and was later based in Sydney.

 Wren’s first success as a speculator had come in 1890 when he earned considerable winnings after backing Carbine to win the Melbourne Cup.
 After that, he built up an illegal gambling business in a Collingwood backstreet which slowly went from strength to strength.
 Wren’s strategy involved bribery and corruption rather than physical violence (or threats thereof), and in time he was able to number in his pay members of both state and federal parliaments, and even some policemen.
 He lived until 1953, by which time he had achieved great influence with both the Labor Party and Melbourne’s Catholic Archbishop, Dr Daniel Mannix.
 He had also reinvested many of his profits in the promotion of various sports.